Orange County Commercial Lease Dispute Lawyer

 • Your business is experiencing a change in circumstances due to events outside your control (such as natural disasters).
 If your business is at risk or severely harmed due to drastic changes in the area, it is completely understandable that you would want to break your lease.
 Your lawyer can help you pursue this endeavor.

 Once you and your lawyer have developed a strategy, they can select a location to carry out any necessary measures.
-One local courthouse you may find suitable is the Central Justice Center, but your lawyer can determine if there is a better or more accessible option for your unique case.
+Rest assured, we have experience at the Central Justice Center, but work with your attorney from Scheer Law Group, LLP to determine if there is a more appropriate option for your specific case.

 FAQs